AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Transfer Learning
 * Autoencoders
 * An overview of computing and dataset resources
+* Using Anaconda as a package management and environment management tool
 * A small project
 * Open questions